CN-UPB/koi-simulator/README.md

 History
 --------

-This simulation was developed in the [KoI project] (http://www.koi-projekt.de).
+This simulation was developed in the [KoI project](http://www.koi-projekt.de).
 It is partially based on older simulation software, coming out of RWTH Aachen, TU Berlin, KTH Stockholm, and Paderborn University.
 A grateful hattip to all the work that preceeded this one!